Triads

 Therefore, to improvise a melody, we must know our Key (which notes to sharp or flat).
 First, we find our Chord's root, called Tonic, or the 1st note of a scale.

-Within a song, a chord's root is one note to which every other note revolves around, or resolves to, in sound.
+Within a song, a chord's root is one note to which the other notes revolve around, or resolve to, in sound.
 We play or sing some notes we hear in a particular chord.
 Then we play up or down its key's scale, to reach the bottom or top root note.

 Now that we've located our root, we need its key signature to know which triad notes to sharp or flat.